dishan3x/Lbp_Object_identification/README.md

-# Object detection using binary classification
+# Object detection using Local Binary classification

 Developer : Dishan Nahitiya
 Area : Computer science

 # Objective

-Develop a simple program to identify different object in images by using
+Develop a simple program to identify different object in pants,crops, and in the nature.

 # What is lbp

+Local binary search is a image texture classification algorithm which transform an image in to a pattern sequence whcih identtfy intensity texture pattern and identtify simlarties of images

 # History

 # What is it used for